inductiva/inductiva/docs/simulators/DualSPHysics.md

 ```

-Below, are going to show how to run a slighly more complex examples that come
+Below, we will demonstrate how to run a slightly more complex example included
-included with the DualPhysics distribution inside the `examples` folder.
+in the DualSPHysics distribution, located in the `examples` folder.
 In general, the procedure involves transforming the shell script that controls
 the several steps of the simulation into a list of commands that will then be
 passed via the `run()` method as shown above.